coroutineDispatcher/belt/README.md

   I would like the links to be stored somewhere on the cloud.
 Let's see if I find a nice and cheap solution to make it online for everyone.
 - Add more info to the saved links like date and time of creation or their update.
-- Some basic builds using Github actions to insure better continuous development/continuous integration
 - Empty state screens

 # Testing